 When it’s young it has a green color, then gradually turns yellow, and when it fully ripens turns red and has spikes like a hedgehog.

 The tree of the plant can reach staggering heights of up to 8 meters!
-It grows in tropical temperatures and blooms his flowers after 7 years of its’ birth.
+It grows in tropical temperatures and blooms its flowers after 7 years of its’ birth.

 However, it can bloom after 2 years of its’ birth, but only by excellent vegetative propagation.
 An androdioecious fruit with both male plants and plant censuses.
 The blooming and flowering of the plant mainly depend on the water availability as well as the seasons.

-There is a huge variety of Rambutan’s health benefits.
+There is a huge variety of Rambutan health benefits.
 From using it as a medicine for the stomach and toning our muscles, to healing medicine worms.
-Moreover, the plant’s roots can be brewed to be used as a cure for light headaches, fever and tongue diseases.
+Moreover, the plant’s roots can be brewed to be used as a cure for light headaches, fever, and tongue diseases.

 The fruits of the rambutan are also beneficial.
 However, the seeds are loaded with proteins, carbs, and fats and can meet the body’s nutritional requirements for the day.